The Geode brass minaudière carried by a model, styled for evening

 The Geode

-Ships in 1-2 business days Free 30-day returns
+Ships in 1-2 business days Returns Free, 30 days

 A geode forms over millions of years inside a pocket of volcanic rock, as mineral-rich water fills the hollow layer by layer with banded agate.
 This clutch is built around one of those stones.
 The brass is cast and hammered by hand; the blue agate is cut, polished, and set by hand.
 Two slow crafts in one object.